mintgarden-io/secure-the-mint/README.md

 ![Secure the mint offer diagram](.github/images/secure_the_mint_offer.svg)

+This project is based on the secure_the_bag code in the [CAT admin tool](https://github.com/Chia-Network/CAT-admin-tool).

 ### Technical details

 The tricky thing when precommitting singletons is that singleton launchers are inherently insecure, so they have to be protected by asserting the singleton eve spend in the spend that creates the launcher.

 But this requires one to know the launcher ID of the singleton, which is not known yet if you only precompute puzzle hashes.

-With the help of trepca, I came up with a[Pre-Launcher puzzle](secure_the_mint/puzzles/secure_the_mint_launcher.clsp) that computes those assertions based on its own ID, which is passed in as the solution.
+With the help of trepca, I came up with a [Pre-Launcher puzzle](secure_the_mint/puzzles/secure_the_mint_launcher.clsp) that computes those assertions based on its own ID, which is passed in as the solution.

 As for the NFT itself, the inner puzzle can be anything.
 However, since the eve spend has to be asserted by the pre-launcher, I'm using a special [p2_conditions puzzle](secure_the_mint/puzzles/secure_the_mint_p2_conditions.clsp) that creates this assertion and adds it to the other conditions.